osbytes/crypt.fyi/SPECIFICATION.md

 ### 1.1 Purpose

-crypt.fyi is a zero-knowledge, end-to-end encrypted secret sharing platform that enables users to securely share sensitive information using AES-256 encryption.
+crypt.fyi is a zero-knowledge, end-to-end encrypted secret sharing platform that enables users to securely share sensitive information using ML-KEM post-quantum encryption.
 The system is designed with a "zero-knowledge" architecture, meaning the server never has access to unencrypted data or encryption keys.

 ### 1.2 Scope